3 Night Brecon Beacons Guided Walking Holiday

 All our carefully-curated itineraries are designed by our experts.
 While we make every effort to adhere to the described itinerary, we may take alternative routes or adapt the running order for weather and/or operational reasons.

-You're welcome to check in from 4pm onwards.
+Check-in at the hotel is available from 4pm.
 Enjoy a complimentary cream tea on arrival.

 Option 1 - Tretower & Crickhowell